Georgia

 Until sports betting becomes legal in Georgia, we won't truly know how much the state can earn monthly from it.
 According to Senator Brandon Beach, who introduced new sports betting legislation in 2024, the state's betting revenue could total around $900 million per year from the legalization.

 Of course, this is just speculation, but these numbers don't seem far-fetched at all.
-Ohio, the second-closest state to Georgia in terms of pure population, has already crossed the $1.8 billion mark in total betting revenue, filling the state's tax coffers with over $367 million.
-In 2024, Ohio's total yearly betting revenue was $904 million, which bodes well for Georgia's estimates if they can ever get a bill over the finish line.
+Ohio, the second-closest state to Georgia in terms of pure population, has already crossed the $2.8 billion mark in total betting revenue, filling the state's tax coffers with over $576 million.
+In 2025 alone, Ohio's total yearly betting revenue was $1.038 billion from a total of $10.3 billion placed sports wagers, which bodes quite well for Georgia's estimates if they can ever get a bill over the finish line.

-Meanwhile, one neighboring state, North Carolina, averaged over $60 million in monthly betting revenue in 2024, which resulted in +$10 million of monthly tax income for the state.
-In addition, as of April 2025, Tennessee has racked up over $283 million in sports betting tax income since it decided to legalize such activity.
+Meanwhile, one neighboring state, North Carolina, reported over $7.2 billion in real-money sports bets in 2025, leading to $734 million in sportsbook revenue and generating $132 million in tax income for the state.
+In addition, as of February 2026, Tennessee has collected over $401 million in sports betting tax revenue since legalizing the activity.

 Flavor meets finance: Georgia’s peach contests as novelty betting gold